box/developer.box.com/content/pages/changelog/index.md

 [2019](page://changelog/2019) and
 [2018 release notes](page://changelog/2018).

+## 2020-07-20 / Updates to Search Relevance & Performance

+In January, updates were to Box's search [tokenizer](wiki-tokenizer) to improve the relevancy of search results and performance.
+This change does not effect how metadata is tokenized.

+Notable changes to the API-initiated searches include:
+* Ability to use "[stop words](wiki-stop-words)" (e.g. to do list)
+* Improved Japanese search

+See the [full-text search](g://search/full-text-search) documentation for more information on how to search using Box's API.

 ## 2020-07-16 / Change to enterprise events for content access

 Starting today, the [enterprise event stream](g://events/for-enterprise/) will